arpitbbhayani/articles/blogs/fractional-cascading.md

 Fractional cascading is something that gives us the best of both worlds by creating bridges between the lists and narrowing the scope of binary searches on subsequent iterations.
 Let's find out how.

 # Fractional Cascading
-Fractional cascading is a technique through which we speed up iterative binary searches by creating bridges between lists.
+Fractional cascading is a technique through which we speed up the iterative binary searches by creating bridges between the lists.
 The main idea behind this approach is to dampen the need to perform binary searches in subsequent lists after performing the search on one.

-In the first approach we saw how we solved this problem by performing `k` binary searches on `k` lists.
-If we closely observe we find that a lot of binary search iterations on 2nd list and onwards list could have been avoided by just reducing the scope.
-The scope of binary search could be reduced by creating bridges from one list to another using pointers, that narrows down the scope of binary search.
-This narrowing down enables us to not search in the entire list but just a subset of the list.
+In the first approach we solved the problem by performing `k` binary searches on `k` lists.
+If we could have known a range within which the target value was present, then we could have narrowed down the scope of binary search to that particular subset and look for the value within it and thus saving a bunch of computation time.

 ![Fractional Cascading the Idea](https://user-images.githubusercontent.com/4745789/81495324-241c3200-92cd-11ea-9d7d-9c9b0911071b.png)